-9.1 Calibration shall be performed by mounting a plywood or similar rigid blank to the test chamber in place of a test specimen, using the same mounting procedures as used for standard specimens.
-The blank shall be $19 \pm 3 \text{ mm}$ ( $\frac{3}{4} \pm \frac{1}{8}$ in.) thick, with a 150-mm (6-in.) diameter hole(s) over which NIST traceable orifice plates shall be mounted.
-The blank shall be attached to a minimum 140-mm ( $5-\frac{1}{2}$ in.) deep (nominal 2 by 6) pine test frame (buck) with dimensions of 1220 mm wide by 1830 mm high (4 ft wide by 6 ft high).
-The test frame and blank shall be sealed at all joints.

-- 9.2 Each NIST traceable orifice plate shall be constructed of 3 mm ( $\frac{1}{8}$ in.) thick stainless steel having an outside diameter of 200 mm (8 in.) and interior square edge diameters of 25.40 mm (1.000 in.), 38.10 mm (1.500 in.) and 50.80 mm (2.000 in.). - 9.3 Fasten the orifice plate to the blank, centered over a 150-mm (6-in.) diameter hole.
+- 9.1 Calibration shall be performed by mounting a plywood or similar ridge blank to the test chamber in place of a test specimen, using the same mounting procedures as used for standard specimens.
+The blank shall be 19 ± 3 mm ($3/4\pm1/8$ in.) thick with a 150-mm (6-in.) diameter hole(s) over which NIST traceable orifice plates shall be mounted.
+The blank shall be attached to a minimum 140 mm (51/2 in.) deep (nominal 2 \times 6) pine test frame (buck) with dimensions 1220 mm wide by 1830 mm high (4 ft wide by 6 ft high).
+The test frame and blank shall be sealed at all joints. - 9.2 Each NIST traceable orifice plate shall be constructed of 3 mm (1⁄2 in.) thick stainless steel having an outside diameter of 200 mm (8 in.) and interior square edge diameters of 25.40 mm (1.000 in.), 38.10 mm (1.500 in.), and 50.80 mm (2.000 in.). - 9.3 Fasten the orifice plate to the blank, centered over a 150-mm (6-inch) diameter hole.
 Seal the hole in the orifice plate with a suitable adhesive tape so that an extraneous reading on the air flow system can be obtained.
 Measure the amount of such leakage with the orifice plate sealed, at the air pressure difference to be applied during calibration.
-After determining the extraneous air leakage, remove the adhesive tape from the hole in the orifice plate and repeat the process to determine the total measured flow. - 9.4 Calibration of the air leakage test equipment shall consist of determining the flow through the air flow system to be calibrated using all applicable orifice plate sizes for the design range of the flow metering apparatus.
-The orifice plate to be used for each of the following air flow ranges is indicated in the table.
+After determining the extraneous leakage, remove the adhesive tape from the hole in the orifice plate and repeat the process to determine the total measured flow. - 9.4 Calibration of the air leakage test equipment shall consist of determining the flow through the air flow system to be calibrated using all applicable orifice plate sizes for the design range of the flow metering apparatus.
+The orifice plate to be used for each of the following air flow ranges is indicated in Table.